intelxed/xed/CONTRIBUTING.md

 ### License

-Intel&reg; X86 Encoder Decoder (Intel&reg; XED) is licensed under the terms in [MIT license](LICENSE).
+Intel&reg; X86 Encoder Decoder (Intel&reg; XED) is licensed under the terms in [Apache License 2.0](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work